call for a free consultation (800) 242-2962

-When most people think of burn injuries, they generally imagine wounds caused by flames, scalding liquids, or contact with hot surfaces.
+When most people think of burn injuries in Atlanta, they generally imagine wounds caused by flames, scalding liquids, or contact with hot surfaces.
 While thermal burns like these are indeed painful and can cause a host of medical issues, it’s also important to recognize the dangers of chemical burns and the medical complications they can cause.
 A chemical burn, also called a caustic burn, results when a harmful substance contacts a person’s skin or eyes.
 Some chemical burns affect the respiratory system when inhaled.
 If you or a loved one recently experienced any type of chemical burn injury, contact the team at Butler Prather LLP today to discuss your options for legal recourse.

 You may assume that if you do not work in a hazardous environment your chances of suffering a chemical burn are virtually nonexistent, but the reality is that there are many things in your home that could cause a serious chemical burn.
 Pay close attention to all the cleaning products you purchase and follow their instructions carefully.
 Additionally, keep in mind that some consumer products may include harmful chemicals.
 Some of the most common causes of chemical burns include: